Cubie87/Pandora/README.md

 ## Setup
-To run your own instance of Pandora, you will need some extra files in the project's root directory.
+To run your own instance of Pandora, you will need some extra files in the project's `src/` directory.

 ### Files